 Students are required to attend a weekly chapel service applicable to their grade level.
-Chapel services typically include a time of praise and worship and Bible teaching.
+Chapel services typically include a time of praise and worship, and Bible teaching, which makes it a necessity for students to remain engaged.
+Students should be attentive, refrain from working on classroom assignments, and/or using any form of technology without permission.
 Student leadership and spiritual development are fostered by active student participation.
 Guest speakers must be approved by the school administration.